Vincent Montana Jr.: Life and career

 Montana left Salsoul in 1978 to join Atlantic Records for several albums before launching his own Philly Sound Works label.
 His recording of "Heavy Vibes", a reworking of part of MFSB's "Love Is the Message" credited to the Montana Sextet, reached #59 on the UK singles chart in 1983.
 In later years, Montana worked with house music duo Masters at Work, which rekindled interest in his work.
 Most recently, Montana worked on "New York City Boy" by the Pet Shop Boys.

 He died in Cherry Hill, New Jersey, on April 13, 2013, at the age of 85.

 Discography

-VINCENT MONTANA JR. Discography KEY: PL = Played on recording as Vibraharpist or Percussionist, Tympani, Marimba, Orchestra Bells and Chimes AC = Arranged musical composition and conducted recording session P = Produced recording session and booked all musicians.
+KEY: PL = Played on recording as Vibraharpist or Percussionist, Tympani, Marimba, Orchestra Bells and Chimes AC = Arranged musical composition and conducted recording session P = Produced recording session and booked all musicians.
 WC = As Writer and Publisher of the composition recorded.